Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Problem Definition

-\begin{assumption}[Fully Observable MDP] We assume that the MDP $\mathfrak{M}$ is fully observable, i.e., at any time/stage $t$ the current state, denoted by $x_t$, and the observations in state $x^t$, denoted by $\ell_t=L(x_t)\in 2^{\mathcal{AP}}$, are known. \end{assumption}
+Hereafter, we make the following two assumptions about the MDP $\mathfrak{M}$: \begin{assumption}[Fully Observable MDP] We assume that the MDP $\mathfrak{M}$ is fully observable, i.e., at any time/stage $t$ the current state, denoted by $x_t$, and the observations in state $x_t$, denoted by $\ell_t=L(x_t)\in 2^{\mathcal{AP}}$, are known. \end{assumption} \begin{assumption}[Labeling Function] We assume that the labeling function $L : \ccalX \rightarrow 2^{\mathcal{AP}}$ is known, i.e., the robot knows which atomic propositions are satisfied at each MDP state. \end{assumption}

-\begin{assumption}[Labelling Function] We assume that the labelling function $L : \ccalX \rightarrow 2^{\mathcal{AP}}$ is known, i.e., the robot knows which atomic propositions are satisfied at each MDP state. \end{assumption} In other words, Assumption \ref{as:label} implies that the robot knows where it has to go to satisfy certain properties.
-For instance, consider a mission that requires the robot to visit an injured person while always avoiding obstacles.
-Assumption \ref{as:label} implies that the robot knows where (i.e., in which MDP state) the injured person and the obstacles are located.
-This can be relaxed to account for environments with uncertain and dynamic properties by considering probabilistically labeled MDPs as in \cite{hasanbeig2019reinforcement}.

 At any stage $T\geq0$ we define: (i) the robot's past path as $X_T=x_0x_1\dots x_T$; (ii) the past sequence of observed labels as $L_T=\ell_0\ell_1\dots \ell_T$, where $\ell_t\in 2^\mathcal{AP}$; (iii) and the past sequence of control actions $\ccalA_T=a_0a_1\dots a_{T-1}$, where $a_t\in\ccalA(x_t)$.
 These three sequences can be composed into a complete past run, defined as $R_T=x_0\ell_0 a_0 x_1\ell_1 a_1 \dots x_T\ell_T$.
 We denote by $\ccalX_T$, $\ccalL_T$, and $\ccalR_T$ the set of all possible sequences $X_T$, $L_T$ and $R_T$, respectively, starting from the initial MDP state $x_0$.